How to add Python to Windows PATH?

 Add Python to Windows Path

-First, we need to locate where the python is being installed after downloading it.
-Press WINDOWS key and search for “Python”, you will get something like this:
+First, we need to locate where the Python is being installed after downloading it.
+Press the WINDOWS key and search for “Python”, you will get something like this.

 If no results appear then Python is not installed on your machine, download it before proceeding further.
 Click on open file location and you will be in a location where Python is installed, Copy the location path from the top by clicking over it.